YasmineMh/text-augmentation-nlpaug/README.md

   - Generating 5 examples using antonymAug Augmenter.
   - Generating 5 examples using contextualWordEmbsAug Augmenter by injecting a new word to random position according to contextual word embeddings calculation.
   - Generating 5 examples using contextualWordEmbsAug Augmenter by replacing a word according to contextual embeddings calculation.
   - Generating 5 examples using ContextualWordEmbsForSentenceAug and synonymAug Augmenters.
-Since we have a label in our paragraph, we are going to paraphrase the first sentence containing the label using synonymAug, and replace the next sentences by a generated text (completeing the first words using XLNet model), .
+Since we have a label in our paragraph, we are going to paraphrase the first sentence containing the label using synonymAug, and replace the next sentences by a generated text (completing the first words using XLNet model).
   - After applying the five previous steps, we have now 25 generated examples.
   - Backtranslating ( English - German - English) the original sentence and the generated 25 examples using BackTranslationAug Augmenter.
 We have now 51 generated examples.
   - Backtranslating ( English - Russian - English) the original sentence and the generated 51 examples using BackTranslationAug Augmenter.
 We have now 103 generated examples.
   - Backtranslating ( English - Arabic - English) the original sentence and the generated 103 examples using BackTranslationAug Augmenter.
 We have now 207 generated examples.
   - We are going to delete duplicates.

-Next, we are going to concatenate the 3 generated parts (first part, date and second part), and if the number of new paragraphs are less than 200 (after deleting duplicates), we are going to create new ones by randomly choosig sentences from the generating data and concatenating them.
+Next, we are going to concatenate the 3 generated parts (first part, date and second part), and if the number of new paragraphs is less than 200 (after deleting duplicates), we are going to create new ones by randomly choosing sentences from the generating data and concatenating them.

 ### Converting Expansion Date label

 To transform the label into another type of date, we applied two steps.

 - The first step is changing the format of the date by randomly choosing one pattern from 13 defined patterns.
-For example, the "December 1, 1999" date is transformed in one of the following formats:
+For example, the "December 1, 1999" date is transformed into one of the following formats:
 ```bash
 01-December-1999
 12-01-1999